-3. Why we collect and use parent/carer information
+2) Why we collect and use pupil information

-The personal information we collect and use is essential for us to operate effectively as a school and trust and meet our legal obligations.
+The personal information we collect and use is essential for us to operate effectively as a school and meet our legal obligations.

-We collect and use parents' personal information for the following purposes:
+We collect and use pupils' personal information for the following purposes:

-- a.
-Support pupil learning
+- a) Support pupil learning

-- b.
-Monitor and report on pupil attainment and progress
+- b) Monitor and report on pupil attainment and progress

-- c.
-Provide appropriate pastoral care
+- c) Provide appropriate pastoral care

-- d.
-Protect the welfare of pupils and others in our school
+- d) Protect the welfare of pupils and others in our school

-- e.
-Meet our legal obligations
+- e) Meet our legal obligations

-- f.
-Administer school admissions
+- f) Administer school admissions

-- g.
-Run our school safely and effectively
+- g) Run our school safely and effectively

-- h.
-Assess the quality of our services.
+- h) Assess the quality of our services.